Shorts, fitted T-shirt, NO baggy clothing.

 If you are purchasing a new pair, we recommend Fays Super Flexi.

 If you would like to try to find a used pair, speak to your teacher.

-From the Buffalo area, Gretchen began dance training at age 4, and began her teaching career in 1999 as an assistant and substitute dance teacher with the Sam Smith School of Dance.
-She received her BFA in Theatre Performance from Niagara University where she continued her dance studies under Gary Marino, Julie Kenny, and Terri Lynn Vaughan.
+From the Buffalo area, Gretchen began dance age 4 and has trained with Sherri Martin, Lorraine Goddard, and in musical theatre with Lynn Scott-D'Alfonzo.
+In 1999, she began her teaching career as an assistant and substitute dance teacher with the Sam Smith School of Dance.
+She went on to receive her BFA in Theatre Performance and Communications from Niagara University where she continued her dance studies in tap, jazz, ballet and musical theatre under Gary Marino, Julie Kenny, and Terri Lynn Vaughan.
 In college, she also began Irish step dancing with the Paula Woodgate School.
-Discovering a passion, she quickly progressed through the ranks of competition, becoming a world class competitor within a few years.
-She went on to receive her MA in Ethnochoreology, the academic study of cultural dancing, from The Irish World Academy of Music and Dance at the University of Limerick in Ireland where she continued competitive Irish dance under the training of Michael Ryan.
+She quickly progressed through the ranks of competition, becoming a world class competitor within a few years.
+She went on to receive her MA in Ethnochoreology, the academic study of cultural dancing, from The Irish World Academy of Music and Dance at the University of Limerick in Ireland.
+She continued training overseas under Michael Ryan.
 In 2007, she toured France with the dance show "Ragus."
-When she relocated to the Capital Region in 2008, she continued dancing with the Boland School until she retired from competition in 2013 at the age of 29.
+Miss Gretchen relocated to the Capital Region in 2008, where she continued competing with the Boland School until she retired from competition in 2013 at the age of 29.
 She has multiple experiences with both team and solo Irish dancing at the Local, Regional, National, International, and World levels.